The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 What Data Do Mental Health Apps Actually Collect?

-Of course, the level of infiltration depends on the app you use.
-Mood trackers or meditation apps may not get as much data as platforms that require you to fill in a questionnaire to sign up, like BetterHelp and Talkspace.
-These often ask for more personal details, like your address, date of birth, sexual orientation, and medical history, forcing you to share more vulnerable data.
+Of course, the level of data collection depends on the app.
+Basic mood trackers or meditation apps might only gather limited information.
+But therapy apps that require questionnaires during signup, like BetterHelp and Talkspace, often ask for deeper personal details, like your address, date of birth, sexual orientation, and medical history.
+Using these services often means handing over vulnerable data before you even see a therapist.

 Top Risks Data Collection Expose You To